awarded by the University of Leicester, UK in 2016

 examined by Alessandro Pavan and Fabrizio Adriani

 I am interested in Information Acquisition, Industrial Organization and Behavioural Economics.
 My research uses Game Theory and Laboratory Experiments.

-"Industrial Espionage in Duopoly Games" - job market paper
+"Industrial Espionage in Duopoly Games" - lead article

 "Are Payoff Maximisers More Cooperative?
 Evidence from a Prisoner's Dilemma Experiment" - available at SSRN

 Behavioural Economics (BSc)

 Economic Environment of Business (MSc)